thibnoel/skel_disk_graph_roadmap/README.md

 ---
 ### Running the Skeleton Disk-Graph Roadmap in ROS
-Our method can be used either for pure planning, i.e. to maintain a roadmap of the environement which can be updated at will and queried for paths when needed, or for exploration, using the disk-graph roadmap to autonomously select and follow navigation paths.
+Our method can be used either for pure planning, i.e. to maintain a roadmap of the environement which can be updated at will and queried for paths when needed, or for exploration, using the disk-graph roadmap to autonomously select and execute navigation paths.

 **Required setup**\
 We assume that you already have the lower-level components (sensors, robot interface...) and a SLAM system of your choice (in our case, we use [rtabmap](http://wiki.ros.org/rtabmap_ros)) integrated in ROS.
 Specifically, the requirements of the method are:
 - a link in the ROS `tf` tree between the `<map_frame>` and `<agent_frame>` frames (*see example config. files*)
 - a ROS node (usually the SLAM node) providing a **service** of type `nav_msgs/GetMap` serving the source occupancy map

-**Running the skeleton extraction**\
+#### Running the skeleton extraction
 The skeleton extraction process is split between two ROS nodes:
 - the [occupancy preprocessing server](./extended_navigation_mapping/src/nodes/occupancy_preproc_server.py) which queries the source occupancy service and applies the smoothing process (dilation + erosion of the obstacles) described in the paper.
     - Example [configuration file](./extended_navigation_mapping/config/occupancy_preproc/occ_preproc_config.yaml):